evan2mak/Playground/README.md

 The hardest part of this project was figuring out how to drag the ball.
 I had to do this sensitivity workaround because I couldn't get the drag quite right, but works for the most part.
 The logs were also pretty annoying with the angle of the drag.
 Otherwise not too bad!

+## Google Play Portion

+I am not going to pay $25 for this developer account for one project grade.
+This is kind of ridiculous, respectfully.
+This was not in the class syllabus for a charge.

 ## License

     Copyright 2023 Evan Tomak.